Geo-Web-Project/specs/contracts/GeoWebParcel.md

 # GeoWebParcel

 The `GeoWebParcel` contract is responsible for organizing land into parcels.
-Each parcel is simply a set of contiguous geohashes.
+Each parcel is simply a set of contiguous `GeoWebCoordinate`.
 No two parcels share any overlapping land.

 ## Requirements